johanprinsloo/GraphExecutor/README.md

 The graph nodes define workloads and the links (edges) create a execution dependency graph.
 Nodes are executed deterministically as specified by the graph with as much parallelism as allowed by the graph.

 Subgraphs can be created and encapsulated in nodes.
-A Graphviz based DSL allows simple programatic construction of graphs.
+A Graphviz/dot based DSL allows simple programatic construction of graphs.

 Usage
 ------